jenkinsci/violation-comments-to-stash-plugin/README.md

   * ZPTLint

 ## Use case
-Here is an example use case where a pull request is triggered from Stash, merged, checked and comments added to pull request in Stash.
+Here is an example use case where a pull request is triggered from Bitbucket Server, merged, checked and comments added to pull request in Bitbucket Server.

 You may also use it for an ordinary build job, to simply comment the commit that was built.

-### Notify Jenkins from Stash
+### Notify Jenkins from Bitbucket Server
-You may use [Pull Request Notifier for Stash](https://github.com/tomasbjerre/pull-request-notifier-for-stash) to trigger a Jenkins build from an event in Stash.
+You may use [Pull Request Notifier for Bitbucket Server](https://github.com/tomasbjerre/pull-request-notifier-for-bitbucket) to trigger a Jenkins build from an event in Bitbucket Server.
 It can supply any parameters and variables you may need.
 Here is an example URL.

 ```
 http://localhost:8080/jenkins/job/builder/buildWithParameters?FROM=${PULL_REQUEST_FROM_HASH}&TO=${PULL_REQUEST_TO_HASH}&TOSLUG=${PULL_REQUEST_TO_REPO_SLUG}&TOREPO=${PULL_REQUEST_TO_HTTP_CLONE_URL}&FROMREPO=${PULL_REQUEST_FROM_HTTP_CLONE_URL}&ID=${PULL_REQUEST_ID}&PROJECT=${PULL_REQUEST_TO_REPO_PROJECT_KEY}